terrabakky/documentation-api/Settings.md

 `GET /settings/communication`

 ##### Parameters
-- `accountId`: The Cloud Conformity ID of the account
-- `channel`: Optional parameter if you want to only get settings for one specific channel: email, sms, slack, pager-duty, or sns.
+- `channel`: *optional* Provide if you want to only get settings for one specific channel: email, sms, slack, pager-duty, or sns.
+- `accountId`: *optional* Cloud Conformity ID of the account.
+Provide to get only settings set for the specified account.
+- `includeParents`: *optional* (true|false) Can only be used in conjunction with the accountId parameter.
+Specify `true` if you want to see both account level settings and organisation level settings.

 **IMPORTANT:**
 &nbsp;&nbsp;&nbsp;Users with different roles can get different results from this endpoint.
 The table below describes the relationship between user role and type of data you get get.